 6. Kalamies, Protaras

 In a slightly similar fashion to Ayia Thekla beach, Kalamies is another spot characterised by its rather idyllic whitewashed Ayios Nikolaos chapel, with splashes of vibrant blue giving the whole area a Greek island feel.
+Adding this one to your summer bucket list?
 July and August get pretty busy here at the weekend, but weekdays are never packed (except for peak August holiday time.)
 And even if it gets a little busy, it is always less packed than the likes of Fig Tree, Sunrise and other Protaras hot spots.

 Backed by the palm tree lined garden of the Golden Coast Hotel, many people also head here to enjoy a fishy treat at the popular Kalamies Beach Restaurant which is just a stone’s throw away on the adjacent and equally beautiful cove which many just call Pernera (a name which is in fact given to this whole area.)